gecko0307/dagon-demo/README.md

 ======================
 This is a test application that demonstrates features of [Dagon](https://github.com/gecko0307/dagon) game framework.

-The demo shows how to load static and animated meshes, create terrain, assign materials and textures, create lights, integrate a physics engine ([dmech](https://github.com/gecko0307/dmech) is this case), render 2D text and much more.
+The demo shows how to load static and animated meshes, create terrain, skydome and particle systems, assign materials and textures, add lights, integrate a physics engine ([dmech](https://github.com/gecko0307/dmech) is this case), render 2D text, create UI and much more.
 It includes game-ready character controller and vehicle.
 The demo can be used as a base for a first person shooter or a racing game.

 If you like Dagon, please support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov).
 I appreciate any support.
 Thanks in advance!